|

 Why, your mother only paid $8.00 for a dozen flat diapers, and they were good enough for you, as a baby!

-O.K., so you CAN still buy the same Flat-Folded Cloth Diapers your mother used on you.
-These diapers are even still on sale for about $11.00 a dozen.
+O.K., so you CAN still buy Flat-Folded Cloth Diapers similar to what your mother used on you.
+These diapers are even still on sale for under $20.00 a dozen.

 But TODAY'S busy parents are demanding better quality, better fit, and quick and easy use.
 They want diapers with good absorbency, no messy leaks - and a fashion sense to boot!